When is a Riesz distribution a complex measure?: Application to Riesz distributions

 \section{Application to Riesz distributions}

 We refer to the book of Faraut and Kor\'anyi \cite{Faraut_94} for basic facts about symmetric cones and Jordan algebras.
-Let $V$ be a simple Euclidean (real) Jordan algebra of dimension $n$ and rank $r$, with Peirce subspaces $V_{ij}$ of dimension $d$; recall that $n = r + \frac{d}{2} r(r-1)$.\footnote{ See \cite[Chapter~V]{Faraut_94} for the classification of simple Euclidean Jordan algebras.
-There are five cases \cite[p.~97]{Faraut_94}: \begin{itemize} \item[(a)] $V = {\rm Sym}(m,\R)$, the space of $m \times m$ real symmetric matrices ($d=1$, $r=m$); \item[(b)] $V = {\rm Herm}(m,\C)$, the space of $m \times m$ complex hermitian matrices ($d=2$, $r=m$); \item[(c)] $V = {\rm Herm}(m,\HH)$, the space of $m \times m$ quaternionic hermitian matrices ($d=4$, $r=m$); \item[(d)] $V = {\rm Herm}(3,\OO)$, the space of $3 \times 3$ octonionic hermitian matrices ($d=8$, $r=3$); and \item[(e)] $V = \R \times \R^{n-1}$ ($d=n-2$, $r=2$). \end{itemize} In cases (a)--(d) the positive cone $\Omega$ is the cone of positive-definite matrices; in case (e) it is the Lorentz cone $\{(x_0,{\bf x}) \colon\, x_0 > \sqrt{{\bf x}^2} \}$. } We denote by $(x|y) = \tr(xy)$ the inner product on~$V$, where $\tr$ is the Jordan trace and $xy$ is the Jordan product.
+Let $V$ be a simple Euclidean (real) Jordan algebra of dimension $n$ and rank $r$, with Peirce subspaces $V_{ij}$ of dimension $d$; recall that $n = r + \frac{d}{2} r(r-1)$.
+We denote by $(x|y) = \tr(xy)$ the inner product on~$V$, where $\tr$ is the Jordan trace and $xy$ is the Jordan product.
 Let $\Omega \subset V$ be the positive cone (i.e.\ the interior of the set of squares in $V$, or equivalently the set of invertible squares in $V$); it is self-dual, i.e.\ $\Omega^* = \Omega$.
 We denote by $\Delta(x) = \det(x)$ the Jordan determinant on~$V$: it is a homogeneous polynomial of degree $r$ on~$V$, which is strictly positive on $\Omega$ and vanishes on $\partial\Omega$, and which satisfies \cite[Proposition~III.4.3]{Faraut_94} \be \Delta(gx) \;=\; \Det(g)^{r/n} \, \Delta(x) \qquad\hbox{for $g \in G$, $x \in V$} \;, \ee where $G$ denotes the identity component of the linear automorphism group of $\Omega$ [it is a subgroup of $GL(V)$] and $\Det$ denotes the determinant of an endomorphism.
 We then have the following fundamental Laplace-transform formula:

 \begin{theorem} {$\!\!\!$ \bf \cite[Corollary~VII.1.3]{Faraut_94} \ } For $y \in \Omega$ and $\real\alpha > (r-1) \frac{d}{2} = \frac{n}{r} - 1$, we have \be \int\limits_\Omega e^{-(x|y)} \, \Delta(x)^{\alpha - \frac{n}{r}} \, dx \;=\; \Gamma_\Omega(\alpha) \, \Delta(y)^{-\alpha} \ee where \be \Gamma_\Omega(\alpha) \;=\; (2\pi)^{(n-r)/2} \, \prod\limits_{j=0}^{r-1} \Gamma\Bigl( \alpha - j \frac{d}{2} \Bigr) \;. \ee \end{theorem}